 - A. Intent: This district is intended to improve the function, investment value and aesthetics of this Section of Eleven Mile, while allowing a range of land uses.
-All development must be compatible with the vision and in accordance with the goals and objectives set forth in the Master Plan and any other applicable Plan. - B. Site types Site types are as follows. - 1.
+All development must be compatible with the vision and in accordance with the goals and objectives set forth in the Master Plan and any other applicable Plan. - B. Site types: Site types are as follows. - 1.
 Small.
 Small site type parcels are up to two lots from the underlying plat.
-They typically range twenty feet to forty feet in width, and one hundred feet to one hundred and fifty-seven feet in depth.
+They typically have a width of less than forty feet and a depth of less than one hundred and fifty feet.
 The maximum lot area is sixty-five hundred square feet. - 2.
 Medium.
 Medium site type parcels contain three or more lots from the underlying plat and can account for half of an existing block.
-Typically, lot widths range from forty feet to one hundred and twenty feet, lot depths from one hundred feet to one hundred and seventy-five feet, and lot areas range from sixty-five hundred square feet to twenty-one thousand square feet.
+Typically, lot widths range from forty feet to one hundred and twenty feet, lot depths from one hundred feet to one hundred and seventy-five feet, and lot areas range from sixty-five hundred square feet to twenty-one thousand square feet. - 3.
+Large.

-3. Large.
 Large site type parcels encompass all or half of a block and are deeper than the original plat facing Eleven Mile.
-Typically, lot widths range from one hundred and twenty feet to two hundred and sixty feet, and lot depths are over one hundred and sixty feet.
+Typically, lot widths are over one hundred and twenty feet and lot depths are over one hundred and sixty feet.
 Lot areas are over twenty-one thousand square feet.

-Table 6.08.B - Flex site type dimensions Site type Typical Lot Width Typical Lot Depth Lot Area Small 20 - 40 feet 100 - 157 feet < 6,500 square feet Medium 40 - 120 feet 100 - 175 feet 6,500 - 21,000 square feet Large 120 - 260 160+ feet >21,000 square feet
+Table 6.08.B - Flex site type dimensions Site type Typical Lot Width Typical Lot Depth Lot Area Small < 40 feet < 150 feet < 6,500 square feet Medium 40 - 120 feet 100 - 175 feet 6,500 - 21,000 square feet